 Piccata is typically a dish made with veal scaloppini, but in our opinion, it's equally as tasty when made with chicken breasts, something we almost always have in the freezer.
-This is one of my favorite recipes and it's perfect when you come home tired and hungry and want to get dinner on the table with minimal effort.
+This is one of our favorite recipes and it's perfect when you come home tired and hungry and want to get dinner on the table with minimal effort.
 Simply serve with a salad, maybe Caesar or Italian Bread Salad, and you have a complete and delicious light meal.

 - 2 chicken breasts (boneless, skinless)